rothej/jh_facial_recog_lock/README.rst

 ## File Structure <a name="file-structure"></a>

 - `.ref/` contains images used in this README file.
+- `docs/` contains the Makefile and relevant files.
+- `examples\` contains examples of additional clients.
+- `src\` contains all source files for this project - server and client scripts.
-- `frserver.py` is the server python code.
+    - `src\jh_facial_recog_lock\frserver.py` is the server python code.
 - `requirements.txt` contains environment dependencies to be installed upon venv creation.
+- `tests\` contains test scripts to verify certain functionalities.

 ## Dependencies <a name="dependencies"></a>